Facility benchmarking for cultural institutions and museums since 2001.

-This benchmarking group was created by the Canadian Museum of Civilization (now Canadian Museum of History) and is designed for those who manage museum and cultural institution facilities.
+This benchmarking program was created by the Canadian Museum of Civilization (now Canadian Museum of History) and is designed for those who manage museum and cultural institution facilities.
 Over 130 institutions from nine countries have participated since the group started.
 The survey is endorsed by IAMFA, the International Association of Museum Facility Administrators.

-- Organization Demographics
+- Organization & Property Demographics

 - Property SLA